 Coconut: One word… Lather.
 Coconut adds to hardness and creates “big bubbles” in soap.
 A little goes a long way, too much can be “too effective”.

 Hemp: We use unrefined hemp to avoid chemical contamination possible in the refining process.
 It also gives a nice natural aroma to the soap.
 Hemp oil adds a unique skin feel and moisturizing effect.

 Essential Oil and Natural Fragrance Explanation:

 Essential Oil is a naturally derived plant fluid (usually by distillation of the plant) extracted from bark, leaf, or petals of the plant.
 Essential oil is usually a “pure”, single plant oil, example “Patcholi essential oil” will be from the “Patchouli” leaf.
 The FDA has noted that these must be listed separately on labels or they should be called “fragrance”.
 In other words if you make an all natural essential oil blend, it doesn’t matter, they still have to be called “fragrance” if not listed separately.
-Since our suppliers utilize essential oils and other natural raw materials to make our certified natural blends, they do not wish to disclose every ingredient, so, our way of doing this is calling them Certified Natural Fragrance, since this informs the consumer that it is indeed of natural origin, if/when applies.
-If an individual does not care either way, we have a great deal of soaps that have lab created aroma chemicals also in them to “enhance” the aroma.
-These fragrances will simply be called “fragrance” and the “certified natural” will be dropped as a qualifier.
+Since our suppliers utilize essential oils and other natural raw materials to make certified natural blends, they do not wish to disclose every ingredient, so, one way of doing this is calling them Certified Natural Fragrance, since this informs the consumer that it is indeed of natural origin, if/when applies. lab created aroma chemicals can be used to “enhance” the aroma.
+These fragrances will simply be called “fragrance”.

 What is “Fragrance”?